Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

-Finding My Groove with a Circular Saw Jig
+Finding My Groove with a Saw

 You know, there’s something about the hum of a saw that just feels right.
-I can still remember the first time I got my hands on a circular saw—nothing fancy, just a trusty old Ryobi.
+I can still remember the first time I got my on a circular saw—nothing fancy, just a trusty old Ryobi.
 It was bright green, a bit beat up, and it rattled when it ran, which made it feel all the more alive.
 I didn’t know much back then; just a few projects under my belt, a whole lot of enthusiasm, and a whatever-will-be-will-be attitude.
 But I learned pretty quickly that woodworking is part art, part math, and a whole lot of trial and error.

 It all really kicked off one summer day last year when I decided I was going to build a new workbench for my garage.
 I wanted something sturdy, something solid to support all my projects, which usually involve a ton of wood and sawdust.
 I went to the lumberyard and picked up a bunch of 2x4s, the sweet smell of fresh-cut pine hanging in the air and the sun beating down as I loaded them into my truck.
 I had visions of grandeur, you know?
 A beautiful workbench that would be the pride of my garage.